 Case in point: in 2005 we developed a website for USC’s Tsunami Research Center, a website dedicated to the science of Tsunamis.
 For lack of budget, we have not updated the site since 2010 and it has received continuously bad SEO scores from different sources.
 Yet we rank #8 on a google search for “tsunami research” (no quotes) which yields over 44mio results**.

-Now, we don’t want to discredit white hat SEO because it does serve a purpose, does yield positive results and can help you business in various ways.
+Now, we don’t want to discredit white hat SEO because it does serve a purpose, does yield positive results and can help your business in various ways.
 But it is an ongoing process, often times feels like a “fight” and can cost a lot of money.
-It is our opinion that you can reach the same results, albeit with extra time, by simply focusing on relevant content and simple cross-linking.
+It is our opinion that you can reach the same results, albeit with extra time, by simply focusing on relevant content and proper back-linking.
 And, as our tests have shown, those results will remain in place for a long time.

 * this statement is not officially confirmed by google